keboola/connection-docs/tutorial/onboarding/governance-guide/index.md

 permalink: /tutorial/onboarding/governance-guide/
 ---

 Welcome to the Keboola Governance Guide!
-Governance, in the context of our platform, encompasses a spectrum of activities related to tracking, understanding usage, cost management, and maintaining adherence to security and other principles outlined in your [Keboola Platform Usage Blueprint](/tutorial/onboarding/usage-blueprint/).
+Here, we cover everything you need to know about managing and monitoring your use of our platform, including keeping track of usage, managing costs, and adhering to security and other rules you've set in your [Keboola Platform Usage Blueprint](/tutorial/onboarding/usage-blueprint/).

-**If you have any questions or need further assistance, feel free to reach out to our support team.**
+**If you have any questions or need further assistance, our support team is here for you.**

 * TOC
 {:toc}

 ## Understanding Platform Activity
-### Leveraging Telemetry Data
+### Using Telemetry Data
-The Keboola platform captures metadata for every operation within its ecosystem.
-This encompasses the configuration of each component, user interactions, and the execution of every job.
-In the background, Keboola systematically processes the raw metadata, transforming it into a well-documented
+Keboola collects metadata about every operation happening on the platform, including how components are set up, how users interact, and every job that runs.
-[telemetry data model](/components/extractors/other/telemetry-data).
-Accessing this telemetry data for your project is facilitated through a dedicated data source connector called Telemetry Data.
+This metadata is processed into a user-friendly [telemetry data model](/components/extractors/other/telemetry-data) that you can check out through a special connector called Telemetry Data.

-For optimal governance, it is advisable to establish a distinct Admin project, wherein the Organization mode of the Telemetry Data connector can be employed.
-In instances where organizations operate with a limited number of projects, a straightforward approach involves integrating the Telemetry Data connector within one of the existing projects.
+We recommend creating a separate Admin project to use the Organization mode of the Telemetry Data connector.

-**Enabling Organization mode in the Telemetry Data data source connector:**
+If you're working with just a few projects, you can simply add the Telemetry Data connector to one of them.

-To activate the Organization mode within the Telemetry Data connector, kindly reach out to our Support team or directly contact your account manager.
+**To turn on Organization mode in the Telemetry Data connector:**
-They will ensure that this specific option is enabled for your account, allowing you to leverage telemetry data in an organizational context.
+Get in touch with our support team or your account manager.
+They'll switch on this feature for your account, helping you get a comprehensive view of your project's telemetry data.

 #### Activity center
-The activity center represents an advanced feature within the Telemetry Data connector, accessible to customers with the Activity Center add-on included in their contract.
-This mode offers a more comprehensive view, providing intricate details about individual components.
-It includes additional information such as
+The Activity Center add-on represents an advanced feature within the Telemetry Data connector for those who have it included in their contract.
-**detailed metadata** for storage and other objects, user **activities**, and **specifics regarding job** inputs and outputs.
-This detailed insight is particularly valuable for robust data lineage tracking and advanced usage analysis.
+It give a deeper look into your data, showing **detailed metadata** about each component, like storage details, user **activities**, and **specifics regarding job** inputs and outputs.
+This extra detail is great for closely tracking your data's journey and advanced usage analysis.

 ### Monitoring and Analysis
 For comprehensive oversight, basic metrics are readily available in the form of a project dashboard on the **Project Consumption** page.